swinghu/gac4net/README.md

 these all information Guaranteed the info wholeness,these information will sufficient for research.In my machine,Gac4Net have crawled about 40M apps information ,20M [Google + ](https://plus.google.com/),and 100M user Reviews.

-Even though the program down,you can start it again ,then it will work again.
+Even though the program may down,you can start it again ,then it will work.

 # About me
 My name is swinghu, i am a  developer from China who study at WHU at the moment, Knowing C/C++,Java,C#,Liking backend developing.